mukira/e-GovermentOS/BUILD_GUIDE.md

 ### Old build_worker.sh
 - Hardcoded paths for single machine
-- Referenced BrowserOS-agent and BrowserOS-server (don't exist)
+- Referenced e-GovernmentOS-agent and e-GovernmentOS-server (don't exist)
 - Only ran ninja (no patches, no setup)
 - No validation or error handling